Dimple Kapadia: Comeback and early fluctuations (1984–1986)

 Kapadia returned to acting in 1984, two years after her separation from Khanna, saying she had a personal need to prove her own capabilities to herself.
 Over the next decade, she became one of the leading female actors in Hindi cinema.
-Her first post-hiatus film was Saagar; a mutual friend notified the director Ramesh Sippy about Kapadia's willingness to return to acting.
-She considered her screen test for the film unsuccessful because she was "literally shivering" while performing it, but Sippy cast her to play the lead part opposite her Bobby co-star Rishi Kapoor.
-The film was intended to be her comeback vehicle but its one-year delay meant several of her later projects were released before, the first of which was Zakhmi Sher (1984).
+Her first post-hiatus film was Saagar; a mutual friend had notified the director Ramesh Sippy about Kapadia's willingness to return to acting, and she was invited to audition for the part.
+She considered her screen test unsuccessful because she was "literally shivering" while performing it, but Sippy cast her to play the lead part opposite her Bobby co-star Rishi Kapoor.
+Scripted with her in mind, the film was intended to be her comeback vehicle but its one-year delay meant several of her later projects were released before, the first of which was Zakhmi Sher (1984).

 Other films released before Saagar include Manzil Manzil (1984), Aitbaar (1985) and Arjun (1985).
 Kapadia appeared opposite Sunny Deol in Manzil Manzil, a drama that was directed by Nasir Hussain.
 While speaking of her positive experience during the making of the film, she felt uncomfortable performing the routine song-and-dance nature of the part.
 Her work was deemed ineffective by Trade Guide, and The Illustrated Weekly of India reported her career prospects entirely depended upon the fortunes of her next few projects.
 Kapadia received positive reviews for her part in Mukul Anand's Hitchcockian thriller Aitbaar.
 She starred as Neha, a wealthy young woman whose greedy husband (Raj Babbar) plots to murder her.
 Discussing her performance, she said she was "a bag of nerves" while filming, which benefitted her performance because her own state coincided with her character's inner turmoil.
 She was cast opposite Sunny Deol for a second time in Rahul Rawail's action film Arjun; it was her first commercial success since her return to films.